-What it is: USANA Health Sciences has been in the direct sales market since 1992.
-I've been approached by reps in the past to check out their products, and have always declined.
-Until I ran into a dietitian selling them, and read her story about how her family eats well, but these supplements really increased their energy level.
+Then I ran into a dietitian selling them.
+And read her story about how her family eats well, but these multivitamin supplements really increased their energy level.
 I trust dietitians.
 I'm also a tired mom - who doesn't want more energy?!
-So I thought it couldn't hurt to finally try out their multivitamins for myself.
+So I thought it couldn't hurt to finally try out their vitamin & mineral supplements for myself.

-The Mega Antioxidant and Multimineral Plus is the USANA multivitamin mix.
-It comes in 2 bottles and you take 2 pills from each, twice a day.
+The Core Minerals & Vita Antioxidant (used to be called Mega Antioxidant and Multimineral Plus, from what I can tell) is the USANA multivitamin mix.
+It comes in 2 bottles.
+You take 2 pills from each bottle, twice a day.

-3) The Mega Antioxidant supplement contains some unique ingredients like olive fruit extract, green tea leaf extract, bilberry fruit extract, turmeric, and lycopene.
-These are unique ingredients in a multivitamin, and provide antioxidants.
-Turmeric is known as an anti-inflammatory and lycopene for possibly helping prevent prostate cancer.
+3) The Mega Antioxidant supplement contains some unique herbal extract ingredients like olive fruit extract, green tea leaf extract, olive fruit and lycopene.
+Hespereridin is a bioflavanoid from citrus that may be useful for brain health

 2) I understand why there is no iron in the Multimineral Plus, so this is really just a personal 'con.'
 Men don't need extra iron.
-I do.
+But as a woman, I do.
 Although I could add that as an additional supplement.